topfreegames/jaeger-tracer-node/README.md

 ## Advanced Usage
 In case there is need for manually creating spans, two aproaches exist for referencing the parent.

+Notice that the spans need to be propagated in order for the patched libraries to know which is the current span.
+Also, if your custom code sends requests to other servers, the span can be injected into a carrier for transmission.

 ### Using a span carrier
 This carrier can be something similar to an HTTP header or `null`.